Biography

 Dmitry Ulyanov

-Throughout his illustrious career Ulyanov has worked with many leading conductors and directors, among them Thomas Sanderling, Teodor Currentzis, Renato Palumbo, Pedro Halffter, Giuseppe Finzi, Cornelius Meister, Ivor Bolton, Simone Young, Ingo Metzmacher, Pinchas Steinberg, Philippe Jordan and Lorenzo Viotti, and Graham Vick, Dmitri Tcherniakov, Peter Sellars, Adrian Noble, Peter Konwitschny, Tatjana Gürbaca, Laurent Pelly, Karoline Gruber, Martin Kušej, Krzysztof Warlikowski, Daniele Abbado, David McVicar and Kristiina Helin.
+During his career he has worked with conductors including Thomas Sanderling, Teodor Currentzis, Renato Palumbo, Pedro Halffter, Giuseppe Finzi, Cornelius Meister, Ivor Bolton, Simone Young, Ingo Metzmacher, Pinchas Steinberg, Philippe Jordan and Lorenzo Viotti.
+Directors with whom he has collaborated include Graham Vick, Dmitri Tcherniakov, Peter Sellars, Adrian Noble, Peter Konwitschny, Tatjana Gürbaca, Laurent Pelly, Karoline Gruber, Martin Kušej, Krzysztof Warlikowski, Daniele Abbado, David McVicar and Kristiina Helin.

 read more collapse